LajonathonT/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 To finish my lab, I decided to observe RDP traffic.
 The filter for Wireshark is tcp.port == 3389.
 There is non-stop traffic because RDP is constantly showing me a live stream from one computer to another (in my case, my computer accessing the VM that is hosted on Azure) and thus traffic is always transmitted.
 </p>
 <br />

-<h2>Lessons Learned </h2>

-The purpose of this lab is for me to see how different protocols and ports are utilized in a network between devices.
-While this lab does not exactly allow me to troubleshoot, it still serves a purpose to gather information.
-While troubleshooting, I need to utilize different tools like Wireshark and the command line to see how traffic flows in a network through ports and protocols.
-Familiarity and an inquisitive mind are key to success!